 Another great feature on the Nest thermostat is you can lock it to prevent anyone from adjusting the temperature.

-I find this very helpful when I do short term rentals with Airbnb and I am responsible for paying the electric bill.
+I find this very helpful when I do short term rentals and I am responsible for paying the electric bill.
 By locking my thermostat it prevents my guests from abusing the use of the heating or cooling system.